amazon-science/CodeSage/README.md

 ```

 ## Contact
-If you have any question regarding our paper or code, please feel free to start an issue or email Dejiao Zhang and Wasi Ahmad (dejiaoz@amazon.com and wuahmad@amazon.com).
+If you have any question regarding our paper or code, please feel free to start an issue or email Dejiao Zhang (dejiaoz@amazon.com) and Wasi Ahmad (wuahmad@amazon.com).

 ## Security